Master's Seminar

 Admission requirements:

-The following courses must have been taken:
+The following courses must have been passed:

 1. 12036 - Econometrics